unixwzrd/venvutil/docs/shdoc/bin/shinclude/functions/source_util_script.md

  `source_util_script` - Sources a utility script from the specified directory.
 ## Description
 - **Purpose**:
   - Sources a utility script from the specified directory.
-It's a helper function used within the `init_env.sh` script to modularly load additional scripts as needed.
+It's a helper function used within the `init_env.sh` script to modularity load additional scripts as needed.
 - **Usage**:
   - `source_util_script "script_name"`
 - **Input Parameters**:
   - `script_name`: The name of the script to source (without the `.sh` extension).
 - **Output**:
   - Sources the specified script if found.
 Otherwise, outputs an error message and returns with an exit code of 1.
 - **Exceptions**:
   - Returns with exit code 1 if the specified script is not found in the directory `__VENV_INCLUDE`.